raspberrypilearning/321-make-mentor-guide/en/step_4.md

 --- /task ---

 Thare are several types of task including:
 + **Choose:** - creators are encouraged to add personalisation to their projects.
-We view choice as important even in step-by-step explore projects and offer choice throughout projects.
+We view choice as important even in step-by-step Explore projects and offer choice throughout projects.
 + **Test:** - creators run their project to see the outcome.
 Creators are encouraged to test regularly as they develop their project a bit at a time.
 + **Save:** - a reminder to save their projects where applicable.
 These tasks include guidance on how to save as well as acting as a reminder to save.
-+ **Debug:** - containing hints, tips, and instructions to help creators solve common problems they find.
++ **Debug:** - contains hints, tips, and instructions to help creators solve common problems they find.
 Creators are also encouraged to celebrate bugs not listed by sharing them via the 'Send feedback' button

 ### Try it Tasks

 The Introduction step in Explore projects has a **Try it** task to be used at the beginning of your session.
+Investigation questions encourage creators to interact with the project.

 This sets the scene for your creators by encouraging them to play with the finished example of the project they will be creating.

-Investigation questions encourage them to interact with the project.
-This task can be completed indpendently by the creators or together as an introduction to your session.
+**Tip:** This type of task can be completed indpendently by the creators or together as an introduction to your session.

-Here is an example of a **Try it** task from our [Space talk](https://projects.raspberrypi.org/en/projects/space-talk){:target="_blank"} Explore project that requires user interaction:
+Here is an example of a **Try it** task:

 --- no-print ---
 --- task ---